Skip to main content

 Factors

-The researchers will examine malleable program features such as classroom structure, student groupings, and resource availability.
+The researchers examined malleable program features such as classroom structure, student groupings, and resource availability.

 Research design and methods

-The researchers will link data collected through district surveys to existing state datasets to address the following questions:
+The researchers linked data collected through district surveys to existing state datasets to address the following questions:

 1. How do the education resources available to GT students differ from those available to high-achieving, non-GT students?